 It’s based on the cash envelope system and gives you electronic envelopes to put your spending money in when you create your budget.

-You can sync your device with your partner too, so that you’re working your budget together.
-The free version of Goodbudget includes 10 digital envelopes and works with one account for up to two devices.
+You can also sync your device with your partner to work your budget together.
+The free version of Goodbudget includes ten digital envelopes and works with one account for up to two devices.

-The Plus version ($7 per month/$60 annually) includes unlimited envelopes, unlimited accounts, lets you partner on five devices and more.
+The Plus version ($7 per month/$60 annually) includes unlimited envelopes and accounts and lets you partner on five devices.

 9. PocketSmith

 PocketSmith has been helping people budget since 2008.
-It touts itself as a budgeting app with unique features for every type of budget need, including those with multiple streams of income.
+It touts itself as a budgeting app with unique features for every budget need, including those with multiple income streams.

-With PocketSmith, you can import your transactions from your bank using multiple bank accounts as long as they’re from the same bank.
-You can track your income, expenses, net worth and more.
+With PocketSmith, you can import transactions from your bank using multiple bank accounts if they’re from the same bank.
+You can track your income, expenses, net worth, and more.

-You can make a cash flow forecast and work in multiple currencies too.
-PocketSmith has a free plan that allows you to budget and import transactions manually.
+You can make a cash flow forecast and work in multiple currencies.
+PocketSmith has a free plan allowing you to manually budget and import transactions.

 10. PocketGuard